 One sample is obviously not enough to know what is happening in a population.
 You are interested in assessing genetic differences on a population scale.
 So, you processed about ~230 samples and did the normalization on a genome level.
 Now, you want to find whether there is any association of the 4 asthma-associated SNPs (rs8067378...) on ORMDL3 expression.

-This is the final file you got (https://bioboot.github.io/bggn213\W19/class- material/rs8067378\ENSG00000172057.6.txt).
-The first column is sample name, the second column is genotype and the third column are the expression values.
+This is the final file you got (https://bioboot.github.io/bggn213\S18/class-material/ rs8067378\ENSG00000172057.6.txt).
+The first column is sample name, the second column is genotype and the third column is the expression value.